Terms and conditions

 Schedule 1 Fees, installation and hardware

 Support packages include the software license.
 License fees must be paid before the end of the first year and each year thereafter to continue using the system (currently £120 per device/terminal).
-Support packages are taken on a minimum 12 month contract.
-Address lookup feature is £5/month paid annually.
+Support packages and online ordering packages are taken on a minimum 12 month contract.
+Address/postcode lookup feature is £5/month paid annually.
+Warranties may include replacements of equal or greater value with similar processing abilities.
+If a support package is cancelled or a payment is missed, the remaining balance for the 12 month period will become due immediately.
+If an item is returned under warranty and it is found to not be faulty/faulty due to misuse or fault of the Customer, the Customer will be liable for costs of return postage, postage to eatPOS and an admin fee.

 Our delivery times are approximate and subject to change depending on availability of hardware and complexity of any integration we are require to do.